The heart of man plans his way,

 I want to attempt to help the Christian wrap their mind around the fact that even though they have free will… God is still in control.
 This seems to be a major quandary for many, and it is a continual hot topic of debate amongst the brethren (Arminians vs Calvinists for example), and also Christians vs non-Christians.
 But, I think that I can help with a simple illustration.

 Below is an algorithm.
 An algorithm is a step-by-step procedure for solving a problem or accomplishing an end.
 God has, in a sense, kinda set up reality like an algorithm.
 Regardless of the free choices we make, it will all turn out as He plans.
 Try this simple “math magic” illustration to get my point.
-The answer will always sovereignly be five; regardless of the positive integer freely chosen:
+The answer will always sovereignly be five; regardless of the number freely chosen:

-1) Think of any positive integer
+1) Think of any number

 2) Multiply it by 2